How are these 14 innovative retailers tackling omnichannel?

 Omnichannel retail is all about utilising and optimising a range of different sales and marketing channels with the ultimate aim of improving customer experience.
-At its best, omnichannel retail gives customers a 360 degree shopping experience, connecting what they do at every point of contact with a retailer.
+At its best, omnichannel commerce gives customers a 360 degree shopping experience, connecting what they do at every point of contact with a retailer.

 A recent Harvard Business Review survey found that 73% of today’s buyers use multiple channels to search and spend.
 So when all these channels are connected and play to their respective strengths, omnichannel retailing really pays off.